Why your brand matters

 You must bridge that chasm to achieve your legacy.
 All of your business needs to operate in service of that legacy, otherwise it will become a profit-driven machine that will ultimately cave on its principles in order to get that extra percentage or two of margin.
 A strong brand that’s built around the legacy you’re trying to leave will protect you from that.

-Gone are the days of the 18- to 24-month branding process.
+Gone are the days of extended branding process

 The typical branding process lasts anywhere from 12-24 months

 There’s no reason for a branding process to last that long, though.
 At A Brave New, we’re convinced that it’s better if it doesn’t.
-Every brand project we undertake runs for 6-8 months from start to finish.
+Every brand project we undertake is between 6-8 months from start to finish.

 Now, some branding experts might call us crazy for breaking with norms, but we’re pragmatists (we do follow a structured branding model, don’t worry).
 The world has changed in such a way that the longer process can no longer be justified.
 Most businesses can’t afford to take two years to identify their competitive edge.
 Also, we think the shorter process just makes sense.